 Select the newly created run configuration from the list on the main toolbar and click next to the list.
 JetBrains Rider displays the task output in the Run tool window.

 To debug the tasks

-- In the Debug tool window that opens, analyze the suspended task execution, step through the task, etc. as described in Examining Suspended Program and Stepping through Code.
+In the Debug window that opens, analyze the suspended task execution, step through the task, and so on, as described in Examine Suspended Program and Step through Code.